TULiberalArts/Italian/pages/undergradaute.md

 ## Teach In Italy

 Each year, two Italian majors are selected to participate in a paid teaching program in Northern Italy through the Study, Intercultural Training and Experience (SITE) program.
 SITE interns live in a city of the region of Lombardy for three- to -eight months, teach English at local high schools, and are trained in teaching.

+When you are ready to apply, submit your application online at (admissions.temple.edu/apply)[http://admissions.temple.edu/apply].

 ## Academic offerings